barshanitman/ImageCard/README.md

 # Deck of Cards Classification (For Practise)

-Testing out the capabilities of the Apple M1 Macbook PRO Deep Learning capabilities on Card Multi Classification Image problem.
+Testing out the capabilities of the Apple M1 Macbook PRO for Deep Learning.

 Dataset from: https://www.kaggle.com/datasets/gpiosenka/cards-image-datasetclassification